DataDog/hiring-engineers/answers.md

 api.Timeboard.create(title=title, description=description, graphs=graphs)
 ```

-3. Before running this script, we want to add two more graphs.
-We want to add an anomaly function and a rollup function.
+3. Before running this script, we want to add two more graphs--An anomaly function and a rollup function.
 Adding multiple plots is accomplished by creating multiple objects insided the graph array, separated by a comma as shown below:
 ```
 graphs = [
   {